Alecerzea/OS-Install-Scripts/README.md

 # Linux Config

 My Linux setup is simple: GNOME with AMD/Intel GPU.
 NVIDIA GPUs on Linux are a headache to configure, at least for me XD.
 I also prefer to use Secure Boot without adding a custom key that I need to re-add everytime I update my kernel.
-I'm not a fan of KDE, and I don't customize my desktop environment much beyond changing the wallpaper.
+I'm not a fan of KDE,it always broke in my install XD, the most customization I do is changing the wallpaper.

 # GNOME JUST WORKS